Mailinator

 Thanks for being a Mailinator subscriber!
 This section will show you some immediate ways to get the most out of your Mailinator subscritpion.

-You now (yes, already) have a Private domain.
-Every conceivable inbox is waiting for you to send email to it.
+You now have a Private domain (yes, already - check your Team Settings tab).
+Every conceivable inbox at that domain is waiting for you to send email to it.
 Unlike the public Mailinator system however, you won't run into rate-limits or filters.
 The email at that domain is private to you.

-When your subscription became active, a subdomain of Mailinator was created and assigned to your account as your private domain.
-For example, your initial private domain would be something like @you-yourcompany.mailinator.com.
-So any email to anything@you-yourcompany.mailinator.com will arrive in your private domain.
+When your subscription became active, a subdomain of Testinator.com (i.e. a Mailinator testing domain) was created and assigned to your account as your private domain.
+For example, your initial private domain would be something like @you-yourcompany.testinator.com.
+So any email to anything@you-yourcompany.testinator.com will arrive in your private domain.
 On the left of the Web User Interface you'll see "Private Team Inbox".
 If you click that you'll be taken to the web interface for your private domain.
 Unlike Public Mailinator inboxes, you can see ALL incoming email to all inboxes at once!
-The inbox field in the upper right allows you to filter that incoming stream.
+The inbox field in the upper right allows you to filter that incoming domain.

 To see what your current Private Domain is, go the Team Settings section of the Web interface and you'll see it listed.
-You can leave it as is, change it to another subdomain, or even put in a domain you already own (you must change the DNS record MX to point to our servers for this to work).
+You can leave it as is, change it to another subdomain, or even put in a domain you already own (you must change your MX DNS record of your domain to point to our servers for this to work).

 On the Team Settings page, you'll also notice your API token.
 This token allows you to access all email in Mailinator (public and private) via API instead of the Web.
 See our API documentation below.